-In some cases, we rely on an estimate based on past customer electricity usage.
-Meter estimation is used by electric utilities across the country.
+In some cases, we rely on an estimate based on past customer usage.
+Meter estimation is used by utilities across the country.
 Each month, when we can't read a meter for some reason, we have to estimate.

-When estimating meters, we use a multi-step calculation that takes into account your prior electric usage as well as recent weather impacts.
+When estimating meters, we use a multi-step calculation that takes into account your prior usage as well as recent weather impacts.
 This helps us to make an accurate estimate when a physical reading is not possible.